Rooteq/quadro/README.md

 ros2 quadruped

 TODO:
+WHEN WALK GAIT (CRAWL) - let the body shift in y axis instead of rotate! - it's way more stable

 Walking controller redesign and refactor - it should be possible to have walking on a plane and yaw happen at the same time, also the controller should take in walking speed (in m/s) and generate corresponding gait patterns